maximilianvb/SubtitlesMerger/README.md

 # SubtitlesMerger
-Re-render a movie with subtitles from file with auto-correcting delay
+Re-render a movie with subtitles from a .srt file with auto-correcting delay

 Small script I made for myself.
 I needed a way to get subtitles in movies through the built-in Windows cast function.
 My solution has been to re-render the video file with Moviepy and running some tests to determine the delay in the starting of the subtitles.